Juror in Blakely trial alleges misconduct, defense asks for mistrial

 "My vote on Count 2 and Count 13 were both not guilty because I believed then and I believe now that the State of Alabama failed to prove their case beyond a reasonable doubt.
 A.M. yelled at me over and over throughout both days of deliberations, 'I AM NOT GOING TO HAVE A MISTRIAL' as well as other statements making it sound like this was her courtroom, her rules and the Judge's instructions didn't matter," Pentecost wrote.

-Pentecost said that on at least six occasions she asked the foreperson to have the bailiff advise the judge that a unanimous verdict could not be reached.
+Pentecost said that on at least six occasions she asked the foreperson to advise the judge that a unanimous verdict could not be reached.

+"...
+I wanted to get out of that room because I feared I was about to die from either a stroke or a brain bleed caused by my AFib and not the words or stress of others."

-Judge Pamela Baschab, who presided over the trial, polled the jurors individually in open court after reading the verdict.
-Each one said they had agreed to the guilty verdict on Count 2 and Count 13.
+Judge Pamela Baschab, who presided over the trial in Limestone County Circuit Court, polled the jurors individually in open court after reading their verdict.
+Each one said they had agreed to the guilty verdicts on Count 2 and Count 13.

 "On Count 2 and Count 13, despite what we told the Judge when we were polled, we were not unanimous," Pentecost wrote. "...
 I understand I told the Judge that was my verdict, but that was incorrect, not truthful, and I'm ashamed of myself for not saying something when I was asked."